FarhanNoor02/planar_dos/README.md

 Output:

 The script outputs a high-quality 3D plot that can be saved as an image file or directly included in publications.
+As shown Above

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.